microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 You don't need the agent if you're using the Postman for Windows app.
 If you open Postman for Windows, you see this forked collection in your workspace.

+<a name='step-3-create-an-azure-ad-application'></a>

-## Step 3: Create an Azure AD application
+## Step 3: Create a Microsoft Entra application

-To use this collection in your own developer tenant, create an Azure Active Directory (Azure AD) application and give it the appropriate permissions for the requests that you want to call.
+To use this collection in your own developer tenant, create a Microsoft Entra application and give it the appropriate permissions for the requests that you want to call.
 If you don't have a developer tenant, you can sign up for one through the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
 1. Expand the **Identity** menu > select **Applications** > **App registrations** > **New registration**.